Marcy-Project/mod-7-react-api-project/proposal.md

-# [Project Name]
+# Pokemon Zhu 2.0

-Created by [team member], [team member], and [team member].
+Created by Linqing Zhu, and Mei Zhu.

 ## 🚀 Mission statement

-Our application, [app name] is for [target audience].
-It allows users to [what it does and why audience would use it]
+Our application, Pokemon Zhu 2.0 is for everyone.
+It allows users to add their favorite pokemon and store into a like collection.

 ## API & React Router

-This application will use the [name of API] API.
+This application will use the Pokemon API.
 Below are the documentation and specific endpoints we intend to use and the front-end pages that will use them.

 - Link to API documentation: [Link goes here]
 - API endpoint #1